-Medium term:
+Medium term

-At the end of each journey planning alongside judgements from class work will be used to inform the teacher of whether the child has grasped the concept and consequently used to fill in the schools tracking system [insight tracker].
-Children will also complete termly NFER maths tests to ensure they are comfortable in this type of questioning and also to inform teachers overall judgements on insight.
+At the end of each journey planning alongside judgements from class work will be used to inform the teacher of whether the child has grasped the concept and consequently used to fill in the schools tracking system [Insight tracker].
+Children from Year 1 (Summer Term) will also complete termly NFER maths tests, as well as termly 'Remember It's' to ensure they are comfortable in this type of questioning and also to inform teachers overall judgements on insight.